milan-md-dev/milan-md-dev/README.md

 ### ⚕️💻 About me:

 - 🔭 I’m currently working as a ophthalmologist while also working on improving my software development skills
-- 🌱 I’m currently learning Java and C#
+- 🌱 I’m in the process of learning Java and C#
 - ⚡ Fun fact: Humans have 2 types of photoreceptor cells in their eyes - while peacock mantis shrimps have up to 16!